Capillary/api-documentation/source/includes/_customer.md

 identifiers* | obj | Identifiers of the customer in type and value. type | enum | Type of the customer identifier.
 Values: `mobile`, `email`, `externalId`, `wechat`,`martjackId`, `fbId` `mobile`, `tmall_uname`, `cuid`, `ali_uname`, `jd_uname`, `vip_uname`, `mobilePush`, and `line`, and `card` (to issue loyalty card to the customers through registration). value | string | Value of the specified identifier.
-For the `type` card, `value` is card number. commChannels | obj | Available communication channels of the customer.
+For the `type` card, `value` is card number. seriesId | int | Card series ID (for card series generated in Capillary).
+Required for the identifier `type`,  `card`. seriesCode | string | Unique card series code (for external card series).
+Applicable for the identifier `type`,  `card`. statusLabel | string | User defined card status.
+Required for the identifier `type`,  `card`. commChannels | obj | Available communication channels of the customer.
 Value: `mobile`, `email`, `wechat`, `ios`, `android`, `line`, `mobilePush`.
 Firstname | string | First name of the customer.
-Lastname | string | Last name of the customer. attributionV2 | createDate | Time and date of registration in `YYYY-MM-DDTHH:MM:SS+HH:MM` format.
-Example: 2016-06-23T19:11:18+08:00
-associatedWith |  | The TILL code to which you want to associate the customer extendedFields | obj | Customer level extended field details of the customer in key:value pairs.
+Lastname | string | Last name of the customer. createDate | date-time | Time and date of registration in `YYYY-MM-DDTHH:MM:SS+HH:MM` format.
+Example: 2016-06-23T19:11:18+08:00 associatedWith | string | The TILL code associated with the customer registration. extendedFields | obj | Customer level extended field details of the customer in key:value pairs.
 You can only pass extended fields that are enabled for your org with the respective datatypes for values. fields | obj | Custom field details of customers in key-value pairs. lastViewedDate** | Date | Date when the customer recently opened the app.
 Applicable for the channel `mobilePush`.